Misfits-Rebels-Outcasts/OpenScreenRecorder/README.md

 Also, the two separate stages for recording and recording are combined into one so that all the recording and compressing work can be placed into a single event.
 Futhermore, the compressing and decompressing of frames are removed so that each frame recorded can be directly written to the MPEG file.
-However, results show that such configuration is unable to sustain recording for more than 1 minute.
-The exact cause is still unknown as using all these different new APIs together constitute a big challenge and finding the bug becomes a trial and error affair as documentation proves to be inadequate.
-Futhermore, once the recording starts, the user interactivity becomes quite bad, and the CPU seems to have grabbed all resources to do the recording and compression, rendering simple activities for other apps such as typing, menu selection non-workable.
+However, results show that such configurations are not able to sustain recording for more than one minute.
+The exact cause is still unknown as using all these different new APIs together constitute a big challenge and finding the bug becomes chiefly a trial and error affair as documentation proves to be inadequate.
+Futhermore, once the recording starts, the user interactivity becomes quite bad, and the CPU seems to have grabbed all resources to do the recording and compression, rendering activities for other apps (such as typing and menu selection) unworkable.

-After much tinkering around, the author decides to release 2 versions of the recorder known as v0.71 (PuppyDisk), and v0.72 (KittyMemory).
+After much tinkering around, the author decides to release two versions of the recorder known as v0.71 (PuppyDisk), and v0.72 (KittyMemory).
 The former dumps all frames into a filestream while the latter dumps all frames into the memory.
 Both versions seems able to sustain stable recordings up to a few minutes.
-The former may give dismay frame rates for large / full screen recordings, while the latter offers better performance but at the price of being a memory hog.
+The former may give non respectable frame rates for large / full screen recordings, while the latter offers better performance but at the price of being a memory hog.

 For the latter version (v0.72 KittyMemory), while some may argue that dumping all recorded frames